 Looking after your breasts and checking them for any changes should be an essential part of every woman’s health care routine.
 But what should you do if you see a change in your breasts or find a lump?
-Compassionate, caring gynecologists Sarah Newton, MD, and Leslie Zak, MD, at Red Rock OB/GYN in Las Vegas, can find out what’s causing your symptoms and investigate why you have a lump using state-of-the-art diagnostics.
+Compassionate, caring gynecologist, Sarah Newton, MD, at Red Rock OB/GYN in Las Vegas, can find out what’s causing your symptoms and investigate why you have a lump using state-of-the-art diagnostics.
 If you have any worries about your breasts, call Red Rock OB/GYN today or book an appointment online.

 It’s vitally important that you are familiar with what your breasts normally look and feel like so you can spot any changes.